nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - Links data to the corresponding image and user
 - Includes minimal metadata for list display and search
 - Stores reference to a pre-generated thumbnail for fast loading in lists
+- **Explicitly tracks which people are sharing each shared item** through the "people" field in shared_items

 ## Implementation Approach